szamotula/gcp-min-permission-solver/README.md

   * When we update permissions in GCP, it takes about a minute for the changes to propagate.
 The script will wait two minutes after each permission update before running the function.
 This means the script takes a few hours to complete.
-  * If you would like monitor more of the process while it runs, set the log level to info with the arg `-l INFO`.
+  * If you would like to monitor more of the process while it runs, set the log level to info with the arg `-l INFO`.